 Green Lake Conservancy and Green Lake Sanitary District are actively (and jointly) involved in the control of invasive plant species on Green Lake’s conservancy lands.
-For the past eight years we have conducted weekly volunteer work sessions have been coordinated on Saturday mornings (and sometimes other days) during the fall months.
+For the past nine years we have conducted weekly volunteer work sessions have been coordinated on Saturday mornings (and sometimes other days) during the fall months.
 Many hundreds of hours of clearing invasive species have been donated by individuals.
 The main targets have been Common Buckthorn, Oriental Bittersweet, and honeysuckle.

 V. OTHER: Demonstrate in a narrative.